MSK59/MSK59.github.io/index.md

 - [Contact Me](#contact-me)

 # About
 This is the official website of Muhammad Saad Khalid.
 I am currently a student at Baruch College, looking to further my knowledge and skill-set in my path to becoming a data scientist.
-I enjoy using data science to tackle challening problems, whether that be optimizing business workflow or using data analysis to further research endeavors.
-A fun fact about myself is that I enjoy exercising, whether that be through sports, weight-training, or cardio.
+I enjoy tackling challening data-related problems, whether that be using machine learning to optimize business workflow or using data analysis to further research endeavors.
+A fun fact about me is that I enjoy exercising, whether that be through sports, weight-training, or cardio.

 [Resume](https://github.com/MSK59/MSK59.github.io/blob/main/Muhammad%20Khalid%20(AI)%20D26%20Resume.pdf)